-- Represent two individual defendants in RICO claims.
+- Represented two individual defendants in RICO claims.

-- Current e-discovery projects involve a $33,000,000 commercial claim alleging property damage and the defense of a defective product claim seeking damages for quadriplegia.
+- Recent e-discovery projects involve a $33,000,000 commercial claim alleging property damage and the defense of a defective product claim seeking damages for quadriplegia.

 - Defeated a former shareholder and director’s request for injunctive relief regarding customer lists and other requested relief.